pratikgadhiya/callerscreendialerthemesample/README.md

 #Steps to Make Theme=>

+1. Package name must start with com.callerscreendialer.theme, you can append your theme name com.callerscreendialer.theme.xxxxxx
-1. Replace [drawable] Images with your theme images
+2. Replace [drawable] Images with your theme images
-2. Replace [strings.xml] with your text.
+3. Replace [strings.xml] with your text.
 You can use any language.
-3. Replace [colors.xml] for text and background colors
+4. Replace [colors.xml] for text and background colors

 Note:
    for below 3 properties: